Focus

 The number in the Matched Device column on the MDS2 page is the total for all sites.
 If you have administrative access to device data for a subset of sites, the number of matched devices on the Devices page might be smaller than the number on the MDS2 page.

 To view some details about an MDS2 file, click the entry in the File Name column.
-An information panel slides open on the right side of the main window listing the three attributes that IoT Security uses to map the MDS2 file to devices.
-Below this, it lists several key points about the device, the document, and security.
+An information panel slides open on the right side of the main window listing the three attributes that

-If you notice any inaccuracies among the device mapping rule values, it’s possible that text alignment issues in the PDF caused the characters to be parsed incorrectly.
-As a result, IoT Security wouldn’t be able to match the MDS2 file with any devices.
-In such cases, click
+When you upload a MDS2 file, check if there are any inaccuracies among the device mapping rule values.
+It’s possible that text alignment issues in the PDF cause characters to be parsed incorrectly.
+If that happens,

 Edit